 Halloween is on the approach!
 Always a time for fun, mystery and imagination.
 In honour of the Eve of All Hallows I thought I’d try my hand at a ghost story.
 I’m reading an exerpt from it at tonight’s ‘Spotlight’ open mic night.
 The full story is published below.
 Enjoy…if you dare!
 Mwahaha

 Matthew snapped his gaze back round, tried to slow his breathing.
 “Nothing Dad.
-It’s nothing,” he said, trying not to look back over his shoulder again.
+It’s nothing.”

 “I thought getting you away from home would be what you needed.
 But it seems you’re tenser than ever.”

-His dad moved himself in the folding chair so he could look directly at his son.
+His dad shifted in the folding chair so he could look directly at his son.
 In the half-light of the low, bloated moon his face turned into a mass of shifting holes and polished bone.
 Matt resisted the temptation to look away.
 “This is because of that stupid story from the pub, isn’t it?
-Honestly, I don’t understand what’s happened to you recently.
-You’re supposed to be going to university next year, you’re old enough to know better.
+Honestly, Matt, you’re old enough to know better.
 This old ruin’s no more haunted than your bedroom back home.”

 Matt didn’t move but his father held up a hand, skeletal in the darkness.
-“I know what you think you’ve been seeing but it’s only dreams.
+“I know what you think you’ve been seeing but they’re only dreams.
 You used to get them a lot when you were younger.
 It’s a shame they’ve come back, but not entirely surprising with what’s happened.”

-Matt shrugged his face further down into his scarf and swallowed the useless words as the rose to his lips.
-He stared at the moon as it crawled slowly, slowly into the sky, large, hollow craters of eye sockets fixed on him.
+Matt shrugged his face further down into his scarf and swallowed the useless words that rose to his lips.
+He stared at the moon as it crawled across the sky, large, hollow craters of eye sockets fixed on him.